Moderately hazardous: 4-6

 Extremely hazardous: 9-10

 One kilometre south of Era is an open, 500 m wide steep sided valley drained by four small creeks.
 Running along the base of the slopes is Burning Palms Beach (NSW 348), a relative straight southeast-facing sand beach, with a backing boulder beach towards the southern end and some rocks in the surf.
 It receives waves averaging 1.5 m, which maintain three rips, two against the northern headland and southern rocks, and a shifting, but strong central rip (Fig. 4.274).
 The bars between the rips are often separated from the beach by a continuous trough.
 During big seas waves strip most of the sand off the beach leaving bare rock.
 The beach is patrolled by the Burning Palms SLSC (founded in 1939).
 It is only accessible on foot from the 200 m high Garawarra car park, 1 km to the west.
-About 20 shacks occupy the northern slope and bush camping is permitted.
+About 20 shacks occupy the northern slope.
+Camping is restricted within the Royal National Park and bookings are essential.
+For more information about camping in the Royal National Park please refer to http://www.environment.nsw.gov.au/NationalParks/parkCamping.aspx?id=N0030.

 Burning Palms is a potentially hazardous beach.
 If unpatrolled be very careful and stay on or behind the bars and away from the rips.